dd86k/dd86/.github/issue_template.md

-Hello!
-Feel free to use this template, and thank you for filling this issue.
+Thank you for filling out the Issue template!

 # What am I using?

-OS used:
+OS:
 OS/Kernel version:
 DD-DOS version:
-Virtual DOS version:
+Reporting MS-DOS version:

 # What was I trying to do?